gregurco/jobeet-tutorial/docs/days/day-12.md

 ### Active affiliate

-For now active and inactive affiliates are able to perform request and we have to fix it.
+For now active and inactive affiliates are able to perform request, and we have to fix it.
 The better place to put this logic is repository class.
 Create repository class in `src/Repository/AffiliateRepository.php` folder:

 ```php